 How to use pumice in pots

 It depends on the needs of individual plants, but for most succulents, simply mix half-and-half pumice with any inexpensive, bagged potting soil.
-For fine leaved succulents, I mix 40 percent pumice with 60 percent potting soil; for cacti and rotund euphorbias, the reverse (60 percent pumice and 40 percent potting soil).
+For fine leaved succulents: two parts potting soil to one part pumice; for cacti and rotund euphorbias, the reverse (one part potting soil to two parts pumice).
 Growers often start rot-prone cuttings and offsets in pure pumice.

 Other uses for pumice

 Top-dress pots with it before adding crushed glass or florist’s marbles, so that the glass colors stay “true.”
 In my garden, I top-dressed my faux lily pond with pumice before adding crushed, tumbled blue-green glass and flat marbles.

 Cover spilled oil, grease, coolant, hydraulic fluid and other toxic liquids with a layer of pumice.
 After it absorbs the fluid, sweep it up and dispose of it in an environmentally friendly way.